 In some areas, UM and UIM coverage limitations can be stacked across multiple automobile insurance policies.

-For instance, your name appears on two separate vehicle insurance policies so one coverage covers your car, while the other covers car of a family member.
+For instance, your name appears on two separate vehicle insurance policies so one coverage covers your car, while the other covers the car of a family member.
 The UMBI coverage maximum on your policy is $30,000 and the UMBI limit on your family member’s policy with your name on it is $25,000.

 If you choose to stack the two policies, your UMBI coverage limit will rise to $55,000 so, if an uninsured driver hit you, your insurer would cover up to $55,000 of your medical expenses after the accident.